OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/00-toc.md

 {% include breadcrumb.html %}

-## 5.4 Implementation Do's and Dont's
+## 5.4 Implementation Do's and Don'ts

 ![Developer Guide](../../assets/images/dg_wip.png){ height=120px }

-**To do**: this should be a brief overview / abstract of the section on 'Implementation Do's and Dont's'.
+**To do**: this should be a brief overview / abstract of the section on 'Implementation Do's and Don'ts'.
 The Introduction contains more detail and the further sections expand on that

 Sections: